The labelizer playbook: tier your feed by margin, watch ROAS jump

 Bleed SKUs stopped eating budget.
 Products that were losing money on every sale got capped, freeing up spend for the middle.

-Within a week, blended ROAS was up 38%, hero SKUs were carrying more volume, and the team didn't have to touch a single bid manually.
+Within a week, blended ROAS was up 38%, hero SKUs were carrying more volume, and the team did not have to touch a single bid manually.

 What to do next

-If your Shopping campaigns aren't tiered by margin and velocity, that's usually the single highest-ROI change in the account.
+If your Shopping campaigns are not tiered by margin and velocity, that is usually the single highest-ROI change in the account.
 The only real decision is whether to do it once manually or run it daily with a tool like the labelizer.

 Either way: stop treating your catalog as one undifferentiated blob.
 Your top 10% of SKUs deserve a different strategy than your bottom 10%.